Are you after insurance cover for your home and contents? Consider a policy from Australia Post.

 When can I make a claim?

-Does home insurance include cover for loss or damage to carpets and internal blinds?
+Does home insurance include cover for loss of or damage to carpets and internal blinds?

 Does my policy cover loss or damage caused by flood?